cs230-stanford/cs230-code-examples/tensorflow/nlp/README.md

 # Named Entity Recognition with Tensorflow

+*Authors: Guillaume Genthial and Olivier Moindrot*

-Take the time to read the [Tutorials](https://cs230-stanford.github.io).
+Take the time to read the [tutorials](https://cs230-stanford.github.io).

 Note : all scripts must be run in `tensorflow/nlp`.